Photograph by Denise Ferris

-Helen Ennis is one of Australia’s leading photography curators, historians and writers.
-She was formerly Curator of Photography at the National Gallery of Australia (1985-92).
-She joined theAustralian National University School of Art & Design in 1995 and was Director of the Centre for Art History and Art Theory and the Sir William Dobell Chair of Art History from 2014-18.
-She is a Fellow of the Australian Academy of Humanities and a certified valuer for the Australian Government’s Cultural Gifts Program.
+Helen Ennis writes on Australian photography and photographers.
+She was formerly Curator of Photography at the National Gallery of Australia and Director of the Centre for Art History and Art Theory and Sir William Dobell Chair of Art History at the ANU School of Art & Design; she is currently Emeritus Professor.

 Olive Cotton: A life in photography